matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 ## Proposal

-Make the `eventId` parameter to [`/v1/state/{roomId}`](https://spec.matrix.org/v1.2/server-server-api/#get_matrixfederationv1stateroomid) optional, and return the room version to ease the parsing of the given events.
-If the `eventId` parameter is not given, the receiving server is to instead use what it considers the room's current state.
+Make the `eventId` parameter to [`/v1/state/{roomId}`](https://spec.matrix.org/v1.2/server-server-api/#get_matrixfederationv1stateroomid) optional.
+If the `eventId` parameter is not given, the receiving server is to return what it considers the room's current state.

 In addition, `room_version` is added as a mandatory response field (giving the